DrDab/Anthro-Public-License/README.md

-# Furry-Public-License
+# Anthro-Public-License
 A permissive software license that upholds the usage of open-source software for ethical purposes.

 # License
-Furry Public License
+Anthro Public License

 Copyright (c) [year] [author name]

-Permission is granted to any furry or non-furry obtaining a copy of this software and associated documentation, to the following actions below with this software, granted this license is attached:
+Permission is granted to any user obtaining a copy of this software and associated documentation, to the following actions below with this software, granted this license is attached:

 1. Usage* of this software under ethical terms, outlined below.